gilberthdez/PlainCrypto/README.md

 PlainCrypto
 ===========

-Simple implementation of AES, DES and 3DES for .NET
+Simple implementation of AES and 3DES for .NET